Tom Brady Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Season Stats

-- He's also rushed 19 times for 52 yards and one touchdown, averaging 4.3 yards per game.
+- He has added 52 rushing yards on 19 carries with one touchdown, averaging 4.3 yards per game.

 - Brady has thrown 97 passes in the red zone this season, 61.4% of his team's red zone plays.